Consultancy

 Copy-editing and proof-reading

-I’ve worked in book production for more than 20 years, the last three years freelance.
+I’ve worked in book production for more than 25 years, the last 12 years freelance.
 I can copy-edit and proof-read a manuscript, in UK English – email me for details.
+My rates for copy editing and proof reading are in line with the Chartered Institute of Editing and Proofreading, formerly the Society for Editors and Proof-readers.
 But copy-editing and proof-reading are only necessary if you’re publishing the manuscript yourself.
 If you’re submitting to agents and publishers you don’t need this.

 One of my manuscripts is women’s humor genre.
 Is this something you would critique?